Pulled pork is a popular and tasty recipe, slow cooked over low heat to create a succulent and juicy dish.

 Pulled pork is cooked slowly over a low heat until it is tender enough to be ‘pulled’ apart.

-Any meat can be slow cooked, whether it's beef, chicken, lamb or pork.
-What's important when you are slow cooking your meat, is the cut you use and the muscle to fat ratio that it has.
-Fat equals flavour when cooking meat and especially when you are slow cooking.
-Essentially you need enough fat to keep the meat juicy.
-Leaner cuts such as leg cut with too much muscle and not enough fat may mean your slow cooked meat is too dry.
+Any meat can be slow cooked, whether it’s beef, chicken, lamb or pork.
+What’s important when you are slow cooking your meat, is the cut you use and the muscle to fat ratio that it has.
+Fat equals flavour when cooking meat, especially when you are slow cooking.
+A cut of meat with a lot of fat on it will come out very juicy; Leaner cuts such as leg cut with too much muscle and not enough fat may mean your slow cooked meat will come out dry.

 What cut of meat makes the best pulled pork?